HannesRammer/DartabaseTutorials/tutorials/TUT1.md

 Before we can use its features, we have to initiate migration once for each project we want to use it with.

- 1. **Execute 'dartabase_migration/bin/dbInit.dart'**
+ 1. **Execute 'dartabase_migration/bin/dbInit.dart'**.

   This process will establish a connection between dartabase_migration and your project.

-  Your output should look like this
+  Your output should look like this:

   <img src="https://raw.github.com/HannesRammer/DartabaseTutorials/master/tutorials/img/initDB0.png" >